y-ellwanger/y-ellwanger/README.md

 Software Developer
 ------------------

 I'm a Computer Science student who loves to code!
-Though I've started my degree recently, I've been studying programming for quite some time already.
+Although I've started my degree recently, I've been studying programming for quite some time already.
 My GitHub is my playground, it's where I share my projects, studies and interests!

 * 🧠  I'm learning Full Stack development (but I like to study about basically everything)
 * 🤝  I'm open to collaborating on any interesting projects